irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 ### Session Notes

 Notes can be added to any active session to provide context about the work being done.
 These notes are stored with the session data and displayed in reports.

+### Webhook Integration

+The extension supports sending time tracking data to external services using webhooks:

+- **Standard Compliance**: Implements the [Standard Webhooks specification](https://www.standardwebhooks.com/)
+- **Security**: Supports HMAC SHA-256 payload signing for webhook security
+- **Configurable**: Webhook URL and secret can be configured in VS Code settings
+- **Event Types**: Currently supports the `time.session.completed` event type
+- **Complete Data**: Sends complete session data including project, duration, category, and notes

+**Implementation Notes:**
+- Webhooks are sent asynchronously to avoid blocking the UI
+- Error handling ensures that webhook failures don't affect core extension functionality
+- The webhook functionality is inactive when no URL is configured

 ## CI/CD Pipeline